 “People can be sitting [at the pokies] for hours, they just don’t know how to stop.
 I’ve heard from colleagues that they’ve even seen people who’ve self catheterised so they don’t have to get up to go to the toilet.

 “Most of the time when we have a patient who’s been out of it, when they come to all they want to do is go back to the casino.
 They don’t want follow-up tests.
 They don’t want to wait for their blood results.
 They just want to get discharged as quickly as possible.”

 Gambling can also cost a lot of money, and often sends people into serious debt.
 That same report by UTAS found that international students were spending up to $3000 per week on gambling.
-If you want to look at how much gambling is costing you, or someone you know, you can use this online calculator tool developed by the NSW Office of Responsible Gambling.
+If you want to look at how much gambling is costing you, or someone you know, you can use this online calculator tool from Gambling Help Online.
 Punching gambling data into this calculator could give the user a bit of a rude shock, but that’s the whole point.
 It forces users to take a long-term view of the situation.

 What to look out for

 If you’re worried about a friend who you think might be falling victim to the addictiveness of gambling, or you’re even concerned about your own addiction, there are certain things you should be looking out for.

 A spokesperson for the NSW Office of Responsible Gambling told Insider Guides some of the telltale signs of a problem gambler: